Meopham School

-Meopham School is a Coeducational secondary school with approximately 950 students, located in Meopham, Kent, England, UK.
-The school is non-selective and therefore caters for a wide ability range of students.
+Meopham School is a coeducational secondary school located in Meopham, Kent, England.
+It educates approximately 950 students; the school is non-selective and therefore caters to students with a wide range of abilities.
 The school delivers academic and personal success through a traditional curriculum and a focus on the core subjects of English, Mathematics and Science.
+Meopham's rating dropped from outstanding to good following an inspection on 19 April 2023.
+In 2022, the school went into lockdown after two individuals were seen trespassing on the grounds.